timcharlier6/timcharlier6/README.md

 - 1 internship for ESI Informatique.
 - More than 300 gigs with 16 orchestras.
 - 36 online courses.
-- 2 static websites.
+- 2 professional static websites.
--
 - 1 technical english test.

 I'm currently doing: